© 2025 Michigan State University Board of Trustees

-MSU Extension union leaders are speaking out today to raise awareness about looming layoffs — as up to a quarter of MSU Extension staff are set to lose their jobs at the end of the month.
+MSU Extension union leaders are speaking out today to raise awareness about looming layoffs — as up to a quarter of MSU Extension staff are expected to receive notices of layoffs at the end of the month.
 This comes after federal SNAP-Ed cuts in President Trump’s recent “Big, Beautiful Bill.”

 Most of the affected positions are in MSU Extension’s Health and Nutrition Institute, which operates in all 83 Michigan counties.
 The program helps low-income residents make healthy food choices and stretch their SNAP benefits through nutrition education and outreach.